 dominate most of the forest.
 The Doodletown portion of this site is

 an abandoned settlement with scrubby, secondary growth.
-The two

 At-risk species supported at this site include the Pied-billed Grebe

 (migrant), Osprey (migrant), Bald Eagle (use Iona Island in winter),

 breeder, seen occasionally near reservoir in Doodletown).
 Other